GoLearnToCode/kiei925-spring17/workbook/final.md

 Projects can achieve a maximum of 25 points.

 1. Each requirement listed below is worth up to 7 points.
-You may choose up to 3 requirements, for a total of 21 possible points.
 2. Up to 4 points will be awarded based on the instructor's subjective evaluation of your  code readability, usability, visual styling, and originality.

-### Requirements Menu
+### Specific Requirements

+1. Authentication and authorization
+  * Allow users to sign up, sign in, and sign out.
+  * Protect sensitive parts of your application
+  * Use securely-encrypted passwords
+2. Domain model has at least 3 models not including the User
+  * Proper associations
+  * At least one must undergo the full "CRUD" cycle
-Pick any 3.
+3.

+### First Milestone

 Each item is worth up to 7 points.

 Milestone:

 - All your models
 - Assume one user is signed in
 - The main user flow

-- Write a 2-page paper related to startup programming and management.
-Examples: agile vs traditonal project management; how this course has affected your understanding of building apps;  technology risks/pitfalls in early stage startups; etc.
-- Provide wireframes, user stories, and business rules for your entire application.
-- Authentication and authorization: Allow users to sign up, sign in, and sign out.
-Protect sensitive parts of your application through the use of a before_action.
-Implement role-based authorization and support at least two different types of users to access different parts of your application.
-- Implement Two-Factor Authentication via text or email.
-- Create a custom `rake` task to populate your database via CSV file, or load data from an external web service.
-- Deploy your app to Heroku.com.
-(If working in a group, only one live deployment is required per group.)
-Include your live URL in your submission (i.e. your email to Garrett) for full credit.